tripthefan/Nico/data/nlu.md

 - good morning
 - good evening
 - hey there
+- Hello
+- No come back
+- No, don’t say goodbye :(

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- Shut your face

 ## intent:confirm
 - yes